 Not all products in the market are meant for every consumer; rather a particular customer won’t use all the commodities available in the region.
 While some products cater to young people, there are others which exclusively focus on mature adults.
 Certain commodities are meant for women; likewise, there are products and services targeting men.

-Therefore, before an organization thinks about launching a product or service, it has to first decide for whom they will make the commodity.
+Therefore, before an organization thinks about launching a product or service, it has to first decide on a customer profile – the ideal customer for whom they will make the commodity.
 Will they cater to teenagers or the working population or kids?
 Will the elite people use the product or the ordinary class?
 Everything about the commodity, including its price, packaging, place of promotion and the product itself depends on the most important factor, i.e. customer profile.

 What is a customer profile?